Marian Movement of Priests

-The Marian Movement of Priests (MMP) is a private association of Catholic clergy and lay associate members founded by Italian priest Fr.
-Stefano Gobbi in 1972.
+The Marian Movement of Priests (MMP) is a fraternity, open to both men and women, who are devoted to the Blessed Virgin Mary.
+Although most members are of the Catholic faith, the organization accepts anyone to become a member regardless of religious background.
+According to Fr.
+Stefano Gobbi, a priest from Dongo Italy, he formed the movement in 1972. at the request of Mary.
+The MMP describes itself a continuation of the messages given by Our Lady of Fatima.
 According to the MMP, its members now include over 400 Catholic cardinals and bishops, more than 100,000 Catholic priests, and several million lay Catholics worldwide.

 Origins

 On May 8, 1972, Father Gobbi, an Italian priest from Milan, was on a pilgrimage to Fátima, Portugal and was praying in the Shrine of Our Lady of Fátima for some priests who had given up their vocations and were reportedly planning to rebel against the Roman Catholic Church.
 On that day he reported his first alleged interior locution from the Virgin Mary.
 Father Gobbi reported that the inner voice urged him to have confidence in the Immaculate Heart of Mary and to gather those priests that would be willing to consecrate themselves to Immaculate Heart of Mary and be strongly united with the Pope and the Catholic Church.
 According to Father Gobbi he prayed to Saint Mary for a confirmation of the inner voice, which he reported as receiving later in May 1972 while praying in the Church of the Annunciation in Nazareth.

 After consultations with his spiritual advisor, in October 1972 he and two other priests met in a church in Gera Lario in Como, Italy and published a notice of the movement in some Catholic and local newspapers.
 In September 1973, twenty-five of the eighty Catholic priests who had by then joined the movement held the first national gathering of the MMP in San Vittorino near Rome.
 Beginning in 1974, Father Gobbi began holding cenacles of prayer for priests and Catholics in general.

 The MMP is now based in Milan, Italy, with branches worldwide.
 The Marian Movement of Priests in the United States was established in 1975, and is based in St. Francis, Maine.